Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 570 should in theory be just a bit superior to the Geforce GTX 670 overall. (explain)
+Memory BandwidthThe Radeon RX 570 should in theory perform a little bit faster than the Geforce GTX 670 in general. (explain)

-Texel RateThe Radeon RX 570 should be quite a bit (more or less 46%) more effective at AF than the Geforce GTX 670. (explain)
+Texel RateThe Radeon RX 570 should be much (more or less 46%) more effective at texture filtering than the Geforce GTX 670. (explain)

-Pixel RateThe Radeon RX 570 should be quite a bit (about 28%) better at AA than the Geforce GTX 670, and also will be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon RX 570 will be much (approximately 28%) more effective at full screen anti-aliasing than the Geforce GTX 670, and also able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison